Amor-Inazio/Dr.B-Medical-Office/README.md

 # Dr.B-Medical-Office

-### The Medical Office were we take care of your needs.
+### The Medical Office where we take care of your needs.